-Andy Murray intends to start the Asian swing of the ATP Tour at the Shenzhen Open in September.
+Andy Murray to play at Shenzhen Open in September

 Murray is currently on the comeback trail from hip surgery in January and hopes to return to action for the grass-court season this month.